-Liver damage caused by alcohol: Liver is the main organ involved in detoxification of alcohol.
-As soon as the alcohol is consumed, liver starts working to break it down.
+Liver damage caused by alcohol: As soon as the alcohol is consumed, liver starts working to break it down.
 Ethanol is first converted in acetaldehyde which is further broken down into water and carbon dioxide.
 The liver is only capable of processing certain amounts of alcohol at a given time.
 Usually 10g of alcohol is processed per hour with the remaining amount still existing in the blood.
 Measuring blood concentration of alcohol is a common way to determine intoxication levels of a person.

 Long term heavy use of alcohol can cause permanent damage to the liver.
 As the liver has to process high amounts of alcohol, its cells becomes swollen with alcohol and the resulted condition is referred to as alcoholic hepatitis or alcoholic steatoheaptitis.
 The condition can further progress to liver fibrosis which is formation of scar tissues within liver.
 As the scar tissues take over the whole organ, the condition is termed as liver cirrhosis.
 Liver cirrhosis may progress into liver cancer, liver failure and eventually death.
 Consuming more than 20 drinks per week is considered heavy drinking for men.
 While for women, 16 drinks per week is the limit.